Big business: Electronics

 Miniaturization and integrated circuits, together with an expansion of radio and television technologies, provided fertile ground for business development.
 Electronics businesses include JVC, Sony (Masaru Ibuka and Akio Morita), and Texas Instruments (Cecil H. Green, J. Erik Jonsson, Eugene McDermott, and Patrick E. Chodery), while also the companies in the computer-section above can be considered electronics.

 Energy

 Nuclear power was added to fossil fuel as the main sources of energy.

-Criticism of big business
+Criticism

 The social consequences of the concentration of economic power in the hands of those persons controlling "big business" has been a constant concern both of economists and of politicians since the end of the 19th century.
 Various attempts have been made to investigate the effects of "bigness" upon labor, consumers, and investors, as well as upon prices and competition.
 "Big business" has been accused of a wide variety of misdeeds that range from the exploitation of the working class to the corruption of politicians and the fomenting of war.
 Attitudes toward big business have fluctuated; Americans generally had a favorable view of big business in the 1950s, which would worsen drastically in a generation later.